-ELIGIBILITY: Freshmen are eligible for varsity competition under NCAA and CCIW rules.
-In general terms, athletes must be full time students making normal academic progress toward graduation.
-More specific eligibility requirements may be obtained from the coaching staff, the athletic director or the coordinator of women's athletics.
+ELIGIBILITY: Illinois Wesleyan students are eligible for varsity competition under NCAA and CCIW rules.
+In general, athletes must be full-time students making satisfactory academic progress toward graduation, maintaining a certain minimal GPA or better depending on the year in school.
+More specific eligibility requirements may be obtained from the coaching staff, the athletic director, or the senior women's athletics administrator.